Solar Pool Heater

 Once you decide on the solar pool heater you need, you can hire someone to install your solar heater or go the DIY Solar Pool Heater route.

 DIY solar pool heaters run in the range of $100 – $3,000.
 There are a lot of choices!

 Depending on the state and town you live in, it might be easier to hire someone.
 You may have to consider permits, electrical, incentives, etc. The whole process can become a little overwhelming, so do some research before making a choice.

 Sometimes you will hear solar pool heaters referred to as “above-ground pool heaters” or “in-ground pool heaters.”
 A solar heater for an above-ground pool is often the same one you will use for an inground pool, especially if you build it yourself.

 If you want to use your pool year-round, consider combining a solar heater with traditional heaters.

 Glazed vs. Unglazed collectors

 Glazed collectors are encased in glass and built using metals like copper and aluminum.
 These collectors are more complex and expensive.
 They also are more efficient and require less space.
-They are better suited for colder climates or pools run for longer seasons.
+They are better suited for colder climates or pools that run for longer seasons.

 Unglazed collectors are often made of plastic and black rubber.
 They are not as efficient and less expensive than glazed collectors.
-These collectors are suitable for warmer climates and also for extending your swimming season.
+These collectors are suitable for warmer climates and extending your swimming season.

 Is a Solar Pool Heater Worth the Cost?